OldManUmby/DND.SRD.Wiki/pages/18.magic/default.md

 **_Six Buttons_**.
 You can press one of the rod’s six buttons as a bonus action.
 A button’s effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form.

-If you press **button 1**, the rod becomes a _flame tongue_, as a fiery blade sprouts from the end opposite the rod’s flanged head.
+If you press **button 1**, the rod becomes a _flame tongue_, as a fiery blade sprouts from the end opposite the rod’s flanged head (you choose the type of sword).

 If you press **button 2**, the rod’s flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.